HOME BIRTH: THE RESEARCH

 • you are low-risk

-• you choose a licensed provider (in Illinois, that currently means a CNM or a doctor), and
+• you choose a licensed provider, and

 • you have ready access to back-up care if complications arise.